sindresorhus/got/documentation/quickstart.md

 ## Options

-Options can be set at client level and reused in subsequent queries :
+Options can be set at client level and reused in subsequent queries:

 ```js
 import got from "got";